Electronic Warfare Market Size and Share

 By Capability: Electronic Support Dominates Intelligence Gathering

-Electronic support generated 47.24% of 2024 revenue and will expand at an 8.39% CAGR, the most significant slice of the electronic warfare market size for capabilities.
+Electronic support generated 47.24% of 2024 revenue and is expected to expand at a 9.39% CAGR, representing the largest slice of the electronic warfare market size for capabilities.
 The segment’s growth is anchored in AI-enabled detection arrays that geolocate emitters in complex urban canyons.
 Demand also benefits from joint-all-domain concepts that fuse radio-frequency data with cyber-intelligence feeds for unified situational awareness.

 Electronic attack follows as the next-largest slice, fueled by cognitive jammers able to retune in microseconds when adversaries hop frequencies.
 Electronic protection gains renewed relevance because forces must harden communications against noise jamming and deceptive spoofing.
 Together, the three pillars create a virtuous upgrade cycle that sustains wider electronic warfare market expansion through 2030.